zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200.md

     ![](images/200/11.PNG)

-- Fill in the follow values as highlighted below:
+- Fill in and/or select the follow values as highlighted below:

     ![](images/200/12.PNG)